shogs/git-wt/README.md

 ### Feature Parity

-All features from the bash version are included:
+All features from the bash version are included, plus new additions:
-- All commands (init, new, switch, resume, remove, list, status, clean, task, root)
+- All commands (init, new, switch, resume, remove, list, status, clean, task, root, diff)
+- Interactive diff viewer with side-by-side view (new in Go version)
 - YAML configuration with new/remove actions
 - Session tracking
 - Shell spawning